 - Before the EU-Turkey deal stroke in March 2016 which de facto closed the Balkan Route, this was the route chosen by thousands of refugees (an estimated 764 000 people in 2015 alone) fleeing mainly from Syria but also from Afghanistan, Iraq and other countries.

-After the construction of a fence between Hungary and Serbia by the Hungarian government of Viktor Orbán, in September 2015 the flow of migrants on the Balkan Route headed for Austria to reach its final destination, Germany, is forced to divert its course.
-During the frantic weeks following, the governments of Croatia, Slovenia and Hungary repeatedly change their policy, opening and closing borders according to the convenience of the moment.
-This photo series witnesses the consequent formation of crowds and refugee camps in the border areas between these countries.
+In September 2015, after the construction of a fence between Hungary and Serbia ordered by the Hungarian government of Viktor Orbán, the flow of migrants on the Balkan Route headed for Austria to reach its destination, Germany, is forced to divert its course.
+During the frantic weeks following, the governments of Croatia, Slovenia and Hungary repeatedly change their policy, opening and closing borders depending on their political convenience.

-2 mins on the Balkan Route (2015) 2:08 min video installation Video and Editing: Marco Panzetti
+One minute on the Balkan Route (2015) 2:08 min video installation Video and Editing: Marco Panzetti